The Tai Lue are part of the official Dai nationality in China. Although the name "Tai" is said with a "t" sound, the Chinese pronounce it as "Dai."

 The Tai Lue possess an ancient script, still used by Buddhists in the region.
 This profile refers to the Shui (Water) Dai in China who speak a different language from the Han Tai and Huayao Tai.

 By the ninth century AD, the Tai Lue had a well-developed agricultural system.
 They used oxen and elephants to till the land and constructed extensive irrigation systems.

-The Tai Lue are Theravada Buddhists.
-They believe that if they live good lives they will be reborn into a higher social position, but if they are wicked they will come back as degraded animals.
+Almost Tai Lue are Theravada Buddhists.
+They believe that if they live good lives, they will be reborn into a higher social position.
+The Tai Lue believe that wicked will come back as degraded animals.
 At certain times the Tai Lue pay homage to the spirits of those who have contributed greatly to the well-being of their descendants.
-"Sacrifices are offered to the spirits [and] the village is shut in on itself; all roads and tracks giving access to the community are blocked with barricades of trees and branches the whole village is encircled with ropes made of straw or a line of white cotton thread, to represent symbolically an encircling wall preventing entry or exit.
-No outsiders of any description, not even monks or members of the elite ruling class, are permitted to attend these rites."

 Scripture Prayers for the Tai Lue in United States.